foc-me/local-indexed/readme.md

 ## LDBCursor\<T>

-use <a href="#LDBCollection.find5">LDBCollection\<T>.find(option: LDBCollectionCursor\<T>): LDBCursor\<T></a> create a cursor object
+Use <a href="#LDBCollection.find5">LDBCollection\<T>.find(option: LDBCollectionCursor\<T>): LDBCursor\<T></a> create a cursor object.

 * <a id="LDBCursor.update">LDBCursor\<T>.update\<K extends IDBValidKey>(formatter: (item: T) => any): Promise\<K[]></a>
     * param `formatter: (item: T) => any`: update formatter
     * return `Promise<K[]>`: keys

-    update values by cursor
+    Update values by cursor.

-    the cursor will traverse the matching values and call the `formatter` function to determine whether to update the current value
+    The cursor will traverse the matching values and call the `formatter` function to determine whether to update the current value.

-    the cursor will try to modify the current value when the `formatter` function returns non-undefined and non-null value
+    The cursor will try to modify the current value when the `formatter` function returns non-undefined and non-null value.

-    try to return object type value to avoid exceptions
+    Try to return `object` type value to avoid exceptions.

     ```javascript
     import localIndexed from "@focme/local-indexed"